Automattic/hostmgr/README.md

 # hostmgr

-A tool for managing macOS VM hosts
+A description of this package.